idealparable/BibleQ/BibleIsAntiSlavery.md

 When we point out Deut.
 23:15-16, the skeptics trip all over themselves running this way and that way desperate to defang it.

 "IT DOESN'T MEAN 'SLAVE' IN GENERAL!" they scream, foaming at the mouth.

 "ITSH JUST FOREIGN SLAVES....
 Wait... ummmmmmm....
 ITSH JUST FOREIGN SLAVES who escaped FOREIGN slave masters... f-from OUTSIDE Israel!"

 Oh but it doesn't say that.

 "Slavery is slavery!" we can point out.

 Of course, then they'll go for "ITSH A CONTRADICTION!"
 LOL.
 Or they would if they were smart.
 Usually they're eager to do so; it's telling that here they try to avoid it (in my experience).

 4) "Slavery is slavery" shirks the duty to objectively prove that something is wrong handling words carefully according to the rules of logic.
 This kind of shoddy thinking, especially on moral issues, is dangerous and can backfire and lead ironically to allowing legitimately bad things with similar word games. ("Slavery is slavery" used seriously, rather than as a reductio ad absurdum as I did above, is shameful word games, period.
 I'll show why next.)

 Objectively, we COULD define words any way we want in logic.
-We generally SHOULDN'T, but the principles for why are strongly against this skeptic's approach here in "slavery is slavery" (which is a blatant equivocation fallacy).
+We generally SHOULDN'T, but the principles for why are strongly against this skeptic's approach here in "slavery is slavery" (which is a blatant equivocation fallacy, and as we all know, equivocation fallacy is equivocation fallacy).

 If not for the principles for why we generally shouldn't, someone CAN assign any definition to any jumble of words, as long as it's defined somewhere.

 When we're pointing to the context, this isn't excuses.

 It's showing the ACTUAL definition of words like ebed, and the senses that were actually intended in each specific usage, so far as we can determine (not saying all will have enough context to crystal clearly narrow that down 100% though, to be fair).

 The principles for why we generally shouldn't are ONLY about what senses of the words exist in the target language!